t3rn/t3rn/client/packages/cli/README.md

 ### estimate

-The `estimate` command is used to estimate the max reward with a given target amount
+The `estimate` command is used to estimate the max reward with a given target amount.

 Usage: